 There are multiple purposes for the assignment of grades, including but not limited to the documentation of student and teacher achievement; providing teacher feedback on student progress to students, parents and fellow teachers; monitoring for continuous student growth and concept mastery; and informing instructional practices and small-group instruction in the classroom.

 Report Cards

-Students will receive report cards once every nine weeks via our RenWeb system.
+Students will receive report cards once every nine weeks via our FACTS system (formerly known as RenWeb).

 Progress Reports